vietstacker/Red-Hat-Service-Mesh-Demo/service-mesh/labs/08-circuit-breaker.md

 ![scale up](../images/openshift-dev-console-scaleup.png)

 We will force one backend-v1 pod to return 504.
-This can be done by rsh into pod the curl to /stop (backend-v1 will always return 504 after receiving /stop.
+This can be done by rsh into pod and then send a "curl" request to http://localhost:8080/stop within backend-v1 pod (backend-v1 will always return 504 after receiving /stop.
 This is for demo)

 Select one pod and connect to pod's terminal by using following oc command or OpenShift Web Console.